- ALREADY SUBSCRIBED?

 Le M.U.R. is one facet of the ecosystem surrounding street art, which has grown especially in the years since 2005, caused by the rise in internet usage.
 British stencil artist, Bansky, the lion in the jungle, and arguably the most well-known living artist in the world (Damien Hirst being the richest!), is a prime example of the way artists can now live off of what they do through selling artwork in galleries and directly through their websites, or from participating in the ever increasing number of urban art festivals springing up all over the world.
 We have also witnessed the rise in popularity of the street art tour.
 (Paris boasts an especially great one, offered by Underground Paris, a business established by the author of this article).

-Taking groups into Paris’ more eclectic neighbourhoods to look at what many would count as vandalism a priori has now become a niche business, with Berlin, London and Buenos Aires all boasting their own established street art tours, too.
+Taking groups into Paris’ more eclectic neighborhoods to look at what many would count as vandalism a priori has now become a niche business, with Berlin, London and Buenos Aires all boasting their own established street art tours, too.

 Paris is among one of a handful of street art capitals around the world, including New York, London, Berlin and Buenos Aires, and boasts a number of the movement’s most revered practitioners.
 The artist who calls himself Space Invader, lives and works in Paris, and is probably the world’s third most well-known street artist, after Banksy and Shepard Fairey (the artist behind the Barack Obama ‘Hope’ poster campaign).
 Space Invader creates mosaics inspired by the 1980s video game of the same name, and since the invasion began in 1998, he has installed over 1000 of his artworks around the city.
-He is well recognised and adored by Parisians, however, not all of them know that he is a street artist, and the story goes that, caught up a ladder having just installed a new piece, the police drove by and requested that he not remove the work, telling him it was “supposed to be there.”
+He is well recognized and adored by Parisians, however, not all of them know that he is a street artist, and the story goes that, caught up a ladder having just installed a new piece, the police drove by and requested that he not remove the work, telling him it was “supposed to be there.”

 Space Invader, like Banksy, has managed to keep his personal identity concealed from the public, but it is understood that he works out of a studio in Montreuil, in the east of Paris, an area steadily becoming Paris’ next artists’ quarter.